gingerdeer/gingerdeer.github.io/serious.md

 Some current activities:
 * I'm a Discord moderator for the Topcoder community
 * I'm the local Rapid Development Match (RDM) guru at Topcoder
-* I'm an open-source contributor to the Shuttle.rs project
+* I'm a community member on the Shuttle.rs open-source project
 * Learning Rust
 * Having fun on CodinGame